benansell/lobo/README.md

 ```
 lobo --framework=elm-test
 ```
+### --noInstall
+Prevents lobo from trying to run elm-package when running the tests.
+This can be useful when using lobo without an internet connection.

 ### --noUpdate
 Prevents lobo from trying to update the elm-package.json file in tests directory.
 The default is to try and sync the elm-package.json files